AI Governance

 Provider Obligations: QMS, Post-Market Monitoring, Incident Reporting

-Article 16 lists 13 provider obligations spanning design through decommissioning [EU AI Act Art.
+Article 16 lists 12 provider obligations spanning design through decommissioning [EU AI Act Art.
 16].
-Article 17 requires a documented quality management system (QMS) with 13 specific elements: regulatory strategy, design and development procedures, testing protocols, data management, risk management integration, post-market monitoring, incident reporting, communication systems, record keeping, resource management, accountability framework, and two additional elements covering the entire lifecycle [EU AI Act Art.
+Article 17 requires a documented quality management system (QMS) with 13 specific elements: regulatory compliance strategy, design and development procedures, quality control and assurance procedures, examination and validation protocols, technical specifications, data management, risk management integration per Article 9, post-market monitoring per Article 72, incident reporting per Article 73, communication procedures, record-keeping systems, resource management, and an accountability framework [EU AI Act Art.
 17].

 The financial institution exception is a provision competitors miss entirely.
-Organizations subject to EU financial services internal governance rules satisfy QMS requirements automatically, except for three specific elements: risk management (Art.
+Article 17(3) provides that organizations subject to EU financial services internal governance rules satisfy QMS requirements automatically, except for three specific elements: risk management (Art.
 9), post-market monitoring (Art.
 72), and serious incident reporting (Art.
 73) [EU AI Act Art.
-17].
+17(3)].
 Post-market monitoring requires active, systematic collection of performance data throughout the system’s lifetime [EU AI Act Art.
 72].
 Serious incident reporting carries a 15-day deadline from the date of awareness, not from occurrence [EU AI Act Art.
-73].
+73(2)].

 When Deployers Must Conduct a Fundamental Rights Impact Assessment